arock95/Cleaning-Data-Project/CODEBOOK.md

 # Tidy Data Output Variables

-Data include also contains information on each subject the observation relates to (subject), as well as the activity the subject was performing at the time of observation (descriptiveactivity).
+Data included also contains information on each subject the observation relates to (subject), as well as the activity the subject was performing at the time of observation (descriptiveactivity).

 On the given data, we pulled out all columns related to mean and standard deviation.
 We then calculated the mean of these data, per subject/activity pairs.
-The variables were as follows: tbodyaccmeanx
+The variables were as follows:

+tbodyaccmeanx

 tbodyaccmeany